Blothorn/FTD/WeaponGuidance/STPG.md

 + `MinumumCruiseAltitude`: The minimum altitude to travel at when more than 0.5s from the target.
 + `MissilesPerTarget` (optional): The number of missiles to fire at each eligible target.
 + `LimitFire`: Optional, defaults to false.
 Whether to restrict the number of missiles fired if `MissilesPerTarget` missiles have already been fired at each eligible target.
-+ `DetonateOnCull`: Whether to detonate the missile when its endurance is exceeded (to reduce lag).
++ `DetonateOnCull`: Optional, defaults to false.
+Whether to detonate the missile when its endurance is exceeded (to reduce lag).
++ `Endurance`: The number of seconds the missile has propulsion.
+For submarines, add the maximum expected time to clear the water.
++ `CullTime` (optional, defaults to `Endurance + 0.5`): The time at which the missile will stop receiving guidance (and detonate, if DetonateOnCull is set).

 ### Attack pattern settings (all optional, but required if `AttackPatterns` is defined).
 Attack patterns have missiles spread and then converge to the target.